xu-sh21/Toolbox-of-Steph/about_Moire/README.md

 # About Moire
- Here is the folder for some useful tools in Miore calculations.
+ Here is the folder for some useful tools in Moire calculations.
 Done by Stephen Hua.
  If you have any questions, please feel free to contact me at xu-sh21@mails.tsinghua.edu.cn.